AnacletoLAB/grape/README.rst

 You can `see a tutorial detailing the above script here <https://github.com/AnacletoLAB/grape/blob/main/tutorials/SkipGram_to_embed_Cora.ipynb>`_, and you `can run it on COLAB from here <https://colab.research.google.com/github/AnacletoLAB/grape/blob/main/tutorials/SkipGram_to_embed_Cora.ipynb>`_.

+If you believe that any example may be of help, do feel free to `open a GitHub issue describing what we are missing in this tutorial <https://github.com/AnacletoLAB/grape/issues/new>`_.

 Documentation
 ----------------------------------------------